denniswave/DataScience_Portfolio/portfolio_readers_guide.md

 Later on, I wanted to take a closer look into the comparison scores for different algorithms.
 In [notebook 7.1](./notebooks/Dennis_van_Oosten_7.1_ML_Comparisons.ipynb).
 I compare different algorithms against the entire dataset and in [notebook 7.2](./notebooks/Dennis_van_Oosten_7.2_ML_Comparisons.ipynb) I do the same with the dataset balanced to see if that made a difference.

-The following confusion matrices were created in notebooks 7.1 and 7.2:
+The following confusion matrices were created in notebooks 7.1 and 7.2 (download to see the full image):
 - [LinearSVC](./images/Confusion%20Matrix%20-%20Linear%20SVC.png)
 - [Logistic regression](./images/Confusion%20Matrix%20-%20Logistic%20Regression.png)
 - [Multinomial NB](./images/Confusion%20Matrix%20-%20Multinomial%20Naive%20Bais.png)